 Soon after Fresno he worked at several area wineries before starting at Mt.
-Veeder where he worked as winemaker for more than 10 years.
-During his time here, he became familiar with mountain grown fruit and especially Zinfandel which soon became a varietal favorite.
+Veeder Winery where he worked as winemaker for more than 10 years.
+During his time here, he became familiar with mountain grown fruit, especially Zinfandel which soon became a varietal favorite.
 As a result of his exposure to Mt.
 Veeder he worked with the Brandlin Vineyard, a very historic in part Zinfandel vineyard located at about 1200 feet on Mt.
 Veeder.
-If the name of the vineyard sounds familiar, it is because it is owned by Cuvaison Winery (Brandlin Cabernet Sauvignon).
+If the name of the vineyard sounds familiar, it is because it is one of the most historic vineyards on Mt.
+Veeder and it is owned by Cuvaison Winery (known for their Brandlin Cabernet Sauvignon).

 The 2007 Sauvignon Blanc is from two vineyards in the cooler Carneros region.
 This was tank fermented and then left to sit on the lees in the barrel for 3 months which helps contribute a slight creaminess to the wine while still retaining its crisp component.
 However no new oak is used, rather Peter wants to focus on the varietal characteristics of the wine.
 This wine is not overly filled with citrus components that you sometimes find in Sauvignon Blancs, rather you may find pineapple, melon and even ginger.
 There are good mineralities anchoring the pleasant finish.